Перейти до вмісту

 4. Evaluate HSM deployment models (network HSM, PCIe HSM, cloud HSM) based on performance, compliance, and cost requirements

 The root cause was not a Kubernetes vulnerability.
 It was a key management failure.
 The encryption key that protected everything was itself unprotected.
-On AWS, you would use KMS — a hardware-backed key service where the master key never leaves the HSM.
+On AWS, you would use KMS — a hardware-backed key service where the master key is generally kept within the HSM boundary.
 On-premises, you need the same capability, but you must build it yourself using Hardware Security Modules (HSMs) and Trusted Platform Modules (TPMs).
 These are not optional luxuries for regulated environments — they are the foundation that makes all other encryption meaningful.

 The Vault Door Analogy